afawcett/applink-apex-integration/docs/quoteGenerationSequenceDiagramAsync.md

-# VF → Apex → Heroku → Apex → VF Sequence Diagram
+# VF → Apex → AppLink → Heroku → Worker → Callback (Asynchronous)

-This diagram shows the asynchronous flow for creating multiple quotes using Heroku AppLink with callbacks.
+This diagram shows the asynchronous flow for creating multiple quotes using Heroku AppLink with callbacks and Redis-backed worker processing.

 ```mermaid
 sequenceDiagram